Lecture Recording Policy

 No. Personal data in recordings may include your name, image, voice and any personal opinions expressed during the recording.
 The University processes your personal data on the lawful basis of its legitimate interests in providing the lecture recording service to its staff and students.
 This complies with current data protection legislation, including the EU General Data Protection Regulation.

 Yes.
-Recordings will be retained for 18 months.
+Recordings made before August 2023 will be retained for 18 months.
+A new retention policy was introduced in August 2023 and recordings made during one academic year are retained until the end of the following academic year, then deleted in the October.
 If you wish to retain your recordings for longer, you should arrange to upload them to Media Hopper Create.

 If a copy is made of any recordings then they are treated in the same way a new recording would be.
-This means that the retention period starts from the date the copy was made, for 18 months.
+This means that the retention period is based on the date the copy was made.

-As always, we advise moving content to Media Hopper create if you wish to re-use or keep it for longer than the 18 month retention period.
+As always, we advise moving content to Media Hopper Create if you wish to re-use or keep it for longer than the standard retention period.

 Lectures must cite copyright material appropriately.
 This is the case whether or not your lecture is recorded.